All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Thymosin Alpha-1 help with rheumatoid arthritis?

 Ta1's immune-modulating properties are theoretically relevant to autoimmune conditions like RA, particularly its ability to promote regulatory T-cells.
-However, no clinical trials have tested Ta1 specifically for RA, and any use in autoimmune conditions should be closely supervised by a physician experienced in both immunology and rheumatology.
+But no clinical trials have tested Ta1 specifically for RA, and any use in autoimmune conditions should be closely supervised by a physician experienced in both immunology and rheumatology.

 How long would I need to take Thymosin Alpha-1 to see joint pain improvement?